Back to School

 Printing: There is a dedicated print button in the top right corner to print the schedule.

-Exporting & Subscribing: You can export the calendar to an external calendar platform of you choice, such as Outlook.
+Exporting & Subscribing: You can export the calendar to an external calendar platform of your choice, such as Outlook.
 You can also subscribe to each individual calendar and receive updates when changes to the calendar are made.
 These options are available via the button at the top right next to the print button.

 The calendar is also accessible on the front end of our website here, but it is more limited as you can only filter by a limited number of categories, and you cannot toggle between your son(s) specific calendars.